 Depending on your circumstances, your monthly mortgage payments—including taxes, insurance, HOA/condo fee—could be less than paying rent.
 Here’s an example of a recent home for sale.

-If interested in a similar home, contact The Wes Peters Group
+If interested in a similar home, contact Chuck Blanton, RE/MAX Executive link to chuckblantonhomes.com

 If you have a home property in mind, Tower can help you get the facts before making a decision.
-Your answers to a few simple questions will help you find the “after-tax” net cost of owning a house versus renting a house.
+Use the Should You Rent or Buy? calculator to help you find the “after-tax” net cost of owning a house versus renting a house.

 Not a member of Tower Federal Credit Union yet?
 See if you are eligible to join!